-3. Where does the authorization of Powderhouse Studios stand now?
+4. Where does the authorization of Powderhouse Studios stand now?

 Somerville Public Schools and the Somerville Teachers’ Association (STA) recently reached a tentative agreement about Powderhouse Studios.
 As a first step in authorizing the school, STA members voted to ratify this agreement on January 7, 2019.
 The next step in the state-mandated Innovation School approval process gives the School Committee no more than 60 days to deliberate and vote on the plan.
-Over the next two months, Somerville School Committee will engage in public deliberation before a March 4th vote on whether to authorize the school.
+Over the next two months, Somerville School Committee will engage in public deliberation before a March 4th* vote on whether to authorize the school.
 If approved by School Committee, Powderhouse Studios plans to open in Fall 2019. *Please note that the School Committee meeting on March 4th was canceled due to a snowstorm, and the vote was moved to the following regular School Committee Meeting, scheduled for March 18th.

-4. How would Powderhouse Studios be designed and where would it be located?
+5. How would Powderhouse Studios be designed and where would it be located?

 If approved, Powderhouse Studios would open as a year-round district Innovation School in Fall 2019 with a first cohort of up to 40 students (ages 13 to 15).
 The school would add small cohorts of students each subsequent year.
 PHS would be located at the old Powderhouse Community School building, and the $10 million award would offset significant startup and design costs of launching the school.
 Learn more about the proposed site renovation: http://www.markacommunities.com/powderhouse/.